 Let’s discuss 5 things to bear in mind.

 1. Let NPS Lead

 Why?
-Because unlike customer satisfaction (CSAT) surveys, NPS is simple and short for customers—meaning that you’ll enjoy a much higher response rate and more reliable data.
-On the other hand, unlike customer effort score (CES), NPS has the power to dig deep into the drivers behind your customers’ perspective.
+Because, unlike customer satisfaction (CSAT) surveys, NPS is simple and short for customers—meaning that you’ll enjoy a much higher response rate and more reliable data.
+On the other hand, unlike customer effort score (CES), NPS has the power to dig deep into the drivers behind your customers’ perspectives.